 This fund is managed with a team-based approach, with Johanna Kyrklund and Remi Olu-Pitan serving as lead managers.

 Kyrklund is Chief Investment Officer and leads Schroders' Multi-Asset Investments division.
 She joined the company in 2007 and has specialised in asset allocation strategies throughout her career.
 Olu-Pitan started her career in 2006 when she joined Schroders.
 She's quickly risen up the ranks and now serves as fund manager on this fund, and a small number of other ones.
-In practice.
-Olu-Pitan handles the day-to-day management of the fund, and Kyrklund helps with asset allocation to balance with her other commitments.
+In practice, Olu-Pitan handles the day-to-day management of the fund, and Kyrklund helps with asset allocation to balance with her other commitments.
 We were pleased to see Kyrklund recently reduce her people management responsibilities, allowing her to focus more of her time on investing.

 We have met both managers on numerous occasions over the years and believe they are dedicated individuals who are passionate about what they do.
 They also benefit from the support of an investment team we believe is one of the best resourced in the industry.

 This is a 'fund of funds'.
-The managers primarily invest in funds run by other talented Schroders fund managers, such as Martin Skanberg and Nick Kirrage, although they can also invest outside of the Schroders range where necessary.
+The managers primarily invest in funds run by other talented Schroders fund managers, such as Martin Skanberg, although they can also invest outside of the Schroders range where necessary.
 Collectively those managers invest in hundreds of different companies and bonds.
 This means the portfolio offers plenty of diversification.

 Kyrklund heads Schroders' highly experienced Asset Allocation team.
 They meet regularly to decide how much to invest in different areas and assets.
 In forming their views, the Asset Allocation team leverage analysis and insight from a number of specialist in-house teams.

 They tend to favour shares when the economic environment is positive.
 But in times of stress, they shift to more diversified assets, such as bonds and cash, aiming to minimise losses.